nonzulu/newFlask/README.rst

 Description
 ===========
-flaskbasic is create by the Dev team at kineticskunk, flaskbasic is built using python, flask and sqlite to store data, flaskbasic stores student captures student results and stores it in a database. the aim is to keep records of every students results and be able to view them anywhere any time.
+Flaskbasic was created by the Dev team at Kinetic Skunk.
+It is built using python, flask and sqlite to store student results in a database.
+The aim is to keep records of every students results and be able to view them.

 Note